tharindu326/goal-post-detector-/README.md

 Then the previously tested video is tested again using the new model.
 The accuracy of the resulted images was increased.
 Results on positive: increased up to 85% after couple of iterations

+Open Source Licence

+Feel free to use this codes and let me know your comments.

+[Author] Tharindu Ekanayake _ tharindu326@gmail.com